axiezai/wcm_datasci_basics_01shell/README.md

-# Collaborating with Git and GitHub
+# Chapter 1: What is the shell

-This is an introduction to version control and collaborating with Git and GitHub.
-No prior experience with version control is necessary.
-The material is based on the Software Carpentry lesson, Repronim's teaching material, and has been modified for the brainhack event.
+This is an introduction to the shell command line terinal.
+The material is based on the Repronim's teaching material, the missing semester, and has been modified for the data science basics course at WCM.